 Many a wall hanging has been embroidered with the words, “Sing like no one’s listening, love like you’ve never been hurt, and dance like nobody’s watching.”
 Well, there is another expressive, creative activity that anyone can do, and it also will boost your spirits: writing.

 Writing—particularly by hand with pen on paper—can transform your health in multiple ways, in addition to enhancing your memory, comprehension, and communication skills.

 What Are the Advantages of Writing?

 The best part of writing is that anyone can do it.
 Although you may prefer writing a memoir to preserve valuable memories or working on another ambitious project, it doesn’t matter what you write, only that you’re doing it consistently.
 Merely keeping a journal, writing letters to your loved ones, or developing a fun a story can enable you to reap the benefits of incorporating writing into your regular routine.
+Writing consistently is also a great resolution!
 Here is a look as some of the various benefits of writing: